Last Updated on

 - 2.11 20.
 If you don’t like it, find another hostel

 - 2.12 21.
 Do not put your money in one place

 21 Essential travel tips for staying in hostels

 1. Power Strips & Multi-chargers

 These days, we carry so much tech ware, that we no longer need an outlet, but a charging station.
 As such, I always pack a power Strip and some multi-chargers and adapters.
-I’ve I’m traveling many countries, I’ll pack a universal plug adapter.
+Along with a power strip, I pack a universal plug adapter with extra USB ports for charging.
 These can be a little chunky and take up space, but they’re good to have as a backup safety option.
 Also, USB ports chargers are great to have because it saves space on every outlet.